kadena-community/getting-started/README.md

 <!-- Then click on preview and ignore the
 `A 'Gas Payer' has not been selected for this transaction` message.
 We are only performing a lookup and will not be submitting this transaction.
-Scrolll all the way down and see the result of the method:
+Scroll all the way down and see the result of the method:

 ![image](https://github.com/kadena-community/getting-started/assets/1508400/c2c3eba1-a87b-48c6-b01a-4ab5b2e0b643) -->